kiran-prasanth/REGex-Intern/README.md

 # REGex-Intern
-Internship tasks and projects on Machine Learning and Deep Learning
+Machine Learning and Deep LearningInternship tasks and projects